 A new study by Yale University has given renewed hope to diabetic patients with slow-healing wounds.

-The researchers found out about a certain protein for maintaining wounds and said that if its effects could be reversed then it could help in healing wounds in diabetes patients.“We discovered that a specific protein, thrombospondin-2 (TSP2), is elevated in wounds of patients with diabetes as well as in animal models of diabetes,” said Britta Kunkemoeller, one of the researchers.“To determine whether TSP2 contributes to delayed wound healing, we genetically removed TSP2 from a mouse model of diabetes and observed improved wound healing.
+The researchers found out about a certain protein for maintaining wounds and said that if its effects could be reversed then it could help in healing wounds diabetes of inpatient rehab.“We discovered that a specific protein, thrombospondin-2 (TSP2), is elevated in wounds of patients with diabetes as well as in animal models of diabetes,” said Britta Kunkemoeller, one of the researchers.“To determine whether TSP2 contributes to delayed wound healing, we genetically removed TSP2 from a mouse model of diabetes and observed improved wound healing.
 Our study shows that TSP2 could be a target for a specific therapy for diabetic wounds,” she said.

 Most of the work done before on diabetes wound healing had focussed on the kinds of cells which are involved in the healing of wounds such as immune cells, skin cells and the cells which form blood vessels.
 Compared to that, Kunkemoeller’s research focuses on TSP2, a component of the extracellular matrix.Along with giving structural support according to beverlyhillsveininstitute.com, the extracellular matrix helps in regulating processes which are imperative for wound healing, including the behaviour of immune, skin and vessel-forming cells.